cjriches/simulatron/Documentation/assembly-language.md

 [72, 101, 108, 108, 111]
 ```

 A constant, label, or static data name can be used anywhere a literal is expected.
 Any names that cannot be found will become external symbols in the generated object code and must be resolved at link time.
+Note that label and static data names resolve to word-sized addresses.

 A `sizeof` expression can also be used in place of a literal.
 The syntax for this is `sizeof(identifier)`, where `identifier` is the name of a static data declaration made in this file.
 This resolves to the size of the data.